Everything Lube: Your Complete Guide To Personal Lubricants

-Baby oil, mineral oil, Vaseline and petroleum jelly products, vegetable oil, canola oil, and essential oils aren’t made for the delicate skin on and around your genitals — and all of these break down latex and polyisoprene condoms and dental dams.
+Baby oil, mineral oil, Aquaphor, Vaseline and petroleum jelly products, vegetable oil, canola oil, and essential oils aren’t made for the delicate skin on and around your genitals — and all of these break down latex and polyisoprene condoms and dental dams.

 These oily products also might increase your risk of infections, such as bacterial vaginosis, which can cause itching, a burning sensation when you pee, and general discomfort.

 And even though it is safe for babies’ skin, baby oil should never be used as lube.
 Likewise, you’ll want to skip using olive oil as lube — although it’s not entirely unsafe, its purity is not regulated and it can also increase your risk of infections.

 Lotion as lube might sound like a good idea because of its moisturizing properties, however, it can be made from a wide variety of different ingredients that can irritate your vagina or anus — even if it is formulated for sensitive skin.

 Some folks swear by plain, unsweetened yogurt, which can be safe for vaginal or oral sex in certain circumstances — but not always.

 If you don’t need to use a condom or dental dam, you might try extra virgin coconut oil.
 It’s edible, moisturizing, and you probably have it in your pantry right now.

 Of course, you’ll want to make sure you get unrefined coconut oil to avoid any extra ingredients that could irritate your vag.